 This post is part of our "how to webinar" series, and was originally published in 2015.
-We've updated and expanded the post here.
-Our last post was How to Host a Webinar that Will Generate Leads for Your Business, and I recommend you read it first.
+We've updated and expanded the post here to reflect current best practices.

 Webinars or webcasts are a potential powerhouse for your digital marketing strategy.
-If you've planned properly and thought of every detail, you've laid a good foundation for success.
-Don't stop there!
-You have to make sure people know about your webinar and show up.
-Promotion is just as important as your planning steps (see How to Host a Webinar That Will Generate Leads for Your Business).
+In 2020, we saw an explosion of virtual events and webinars, and that trend is not slowing down anytime soon.
+If you've planned properly and thought of every detail, you've laid a solid foundation for success.
+But please, don't stop there!
+You have to make sure people know about your webinar and realize how your content will offer a solution to their biggest problems.
+It's the key to having them not only register, but show up.

 1. Create a Landing Page

 An event landing page is home base for your webinar.
 When you promote the event through email or social media , point your readers to this one link for registration and event details.
 This ensures that your reporting is comprehensive when reviewing data and analytics.